pranavmanivannan/librarian/README.md

 }
 ```

+### Listener
 The `Listener` trait is used to abstract the logic of polling from a websocket and pushing to a channel.
 As the `listen` logic is the same across all exchanges, it should not need to be heavily modified.
-The `connect` logic should be overriden accordingly due to some exchanges requiring a different order of operations to subscribe to multiple endpoints and all symbols.
+The `connect` logic should be overriden accordingly per exchange due to endpoint formats and symbol subscriptions varying across exchanges.

-### Listener
 ```rust
 /// The main trait of the data storage system.
 It holds associated types to a SymbolHandler
 /// and Parser, each of which correspond to their own trait.